piraterobot0/polyswap/README.md

-# PolySwap - ERC-1155 to ERC-20 Converter
+# PolySwap - Prediction Market Trading Platform

-A smart contract system for wrapping ERC-1155 tokens into ERC-20 tokens on Polygon, enabling better liquidity and compatibility with DeFi protocols.
+A Uniswap V4 hook-based AMM and swapping interface for prediction market positions, with integrated ERC-1155 to ERC-20 wrapping for enhanced liquidity and DeFi compatibility.

 ## 🚀 Deployed Contracts